cheerworld/DinosProject/README.md

 Please follow these steps to get started:

-1. We'll start with the typical setup - clone this repo and install the dependencies
+1. We'll start with the setup - clone this repo and install the dependencies

 ```git clone https://github.com/cheerworld/DinosProject.git```